opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 -----------------
 A Sub-Xsheet is a scene exposed in a single Xsheet column.
 It can contain as many columns as you want, and other Sub-Xsheets as well.

 When it is opened, the Sub-Xsheet contents are displayed in the Xsheet pane.
-When it is closed, it is displayed in the Xsheet as a light red column, with the column icon displaying a render of its content.
+When it is closed, it is displayed in the Xsheet as a violet column, with the column icon displaying a render of its content.
 The column cells displays the name of the Sub-Xsheet, and the cell number is a reference to the frame of the Sub-Xsheet content, i.e. cell 4 is a reference to frame 4 of the Sub-Xsheet.

 The closed Sub-Xsheet column length depends on how many frames its content lasts at the time you create it, and it is not affected when you edit the Sub-Xsheet content.

 Sub-Xsheet columns can be animated like any other animation column, and FX can be assigned to it, affecting all the Sub-Xsheet content as a whole.

 Sub-Xsheet column cells can be edited, for example to create a cycle, or cut, copied and pasted like any other exposed level (see  :ref:`Working with Xsheet Cells <working_with_xsheet_cells>`  ).
 Like any other level, if some editing is performed in its frames, all the cells in the main Xsheet referring to that Sub-Xsheet frame will consequently change their content.
-In case you want to create a copy of a Sub-Xsheet that refers to the same animation level database but whose content can be edited independently, you can choose to clone it.
+In case you want to create a copy of a Sub-Xsheet that refers to the same animation level database but whose content can be edited independently, you can choose to Clone it.

-If you want to reset the editing of a closed Sub-Xsheet, you can resequence it, by resetting it to the original length and order of its contents.
+If you want to reset the editing of a closed Sub-Xsheet, you can Resequence it, by resetting it to the original length and order of its contents.

-You can start a new Sub-Xsheet from a blank column, or you can load a scene previously created with OpenToonz as a level of the current scene.
-You can also collapse selected columns to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns used to define a character, or to explode the Sub-Xsheet to automatically bring all of its contents into the Xsheet where it is exposed.
+You can load a scene previously created with OpenToonz as a level of the current scene.
+You can also collapse selected columns to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns used to define a character, or explode a Sub-Xsheet to automatically bring all of its contents into the Xsheet where it is exposed.

 As Sub-Xsheets can be loaded and saved, they can also be used for importing or exporting sections of an Xsheet from one scene to another.
 For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it as an Xsheet, and import it later in a different scene as a Sub-Xsheet.

-When working in a Sub-Xsheet, by default only its contents are displayed in the work area.
-If you need to edit the Sub-Xsheet contents while looking at the whole scene contents, you can activate the Edit in Place mode.
+When working inside a Sub-Xsheet, by default only its own contents are displayed in the viewer.
+If you need to edit the Sub-Xsheet contents while looking at the whole scene contents, you can activate the **Edit in Place** mode.

 Like standard Xsheets, Sub-Xsheets can also contain audio files to be used for synchronizing a soundtrack with the animation.
-However, audio files loaded in Sub-Xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the Sub-Xsheet columns frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+However, audio files loaded inside Sub-Xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the Sub-Xsheet columns frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 .. _creating_sub-xsheets: